sibidharan/zealphp/README.md

 ## 4. Understanding what is happenning

-When you run `app.php` the inbuilt openswoole got server started by ZealPHP.
+When you run `app.php` the inbuilt openswoole is being run by ZealPHP.
 It will stay attached to your terminal unless you deamonize, which we wont be doing while development.
-Unlike Apache+PHP setup, the Apache is replaced by OpenSwoole and ZealPHP, where OpenSwoole is offering the server and ZealPHP is offering the routing with a very efficient route tree model.
+When moving to production, you can do `$app->run(['daemonize'=>true])` to the run function.
+It can take all OpenSwoole Configuration as mentioned in https://openswoole.com/docs/modules/swoole-server/configuration.
+Unlike Apache+PHP setup, with ZealPHP the functions Apache like URL Rewriting is replaced by ZealPHP, while OpenSwoole is offering the server.
+ZealPHP is offering the routing with a very efficient route tree model, which is O(1) in code injection and lookup.
 On top of that, ZealPHP offers implicit routes that serves the files located under `public` and `api` directories.
 These routes can be overridden by you.

 You can start by defining your routes in `app.php` or under `route` directory which gets imported automatically when you run `app.php`.
-See the code to understand dynamic route injection using `route` folder.
+See the code examples in this project to understand dynamic route injection using `route` folder.
+This comes handy to maintain large projects, and also maintain a healthy project structure.

 You can start writing APIs out of the box without any additional configuration.
 Look inside `api `folder for more examples.
 To understand more on how to handle the response, please wait for the documentation or you can checkout https://github.com/sibidharan/zealphp for more development examples.